Labradoodles

 New Labradoodle Puppy: 3 Tips For Every New Owner

 1. Get A Puppy Blanket: Have a soft blanket that your puppy can lie on when she is on the floor or when she's in your lap.
-It will have her familiar odor on it and it will mark her territory.

 It's also a protective barrier.
 If you have carpeting, it protects the carpet from the oils of your Labradodle puppy's coat which can ruin your carpet and cause odor.

 The blanket also acts as great padding for her crate, and the familiar smell makes it ideal for when you take your pup away from home.
-Whether driving in the car or visiting friends, the familiar blanket will give your pup a sense of security.

 Labradoodle PuppyYour friends will also appreciate the fact that you brought the blanket along since they may not want the odor of your Labradoodle puppy on their carpet.